-The term 'International Bank for Reconstruction and Development (IBRD)' is explained in detail and with examples in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'International Bank for Reconstruction and Development (IBRD)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The International Bank for Reconstruction and Development proves to be a principal and original organization within the World Bank.
 It loans money to help out middle income nations as well as poorer countries that are creditworthy.
 It derives the majority of its funds from selling bonds on the global capital markets.

 Over 180 countries participate as members of the IBRD.
 Every member has a certain amount of voting power.
 This is based on its subscription of capital.
 The United States possesses a full sixth of all the IBRD’s shares.
 Besides an enormous amount of voting clout, the U.S. also owns the exclusive rights to veto any changes which are proposed for the bank itself.